NREL/HPC/docs/Documentation/Development/Jupyter/index.md

 `conda install -c conda-forge scipy numpy matplotlib`

-### Add custom ipykernel
+### Add Custom iPykernel

 `python -m ipykernel install --user --name=myjupyter`

-Restart your jupyter server
+If you already have a Jupyter server running, restart it to load the new kernel.

-New kernel will appear in drop-down as an option
+The new kernel will appear in the drop-down as an option to open a new notebook.

-### Remove custom ipykernel
+### Remove Custom iPykernel

 `jupyter kernelspec list`

 `jupyter kernelspec remove myoldjupyter`

-## Magic commands
+## Magic Commands

 Magic commands are "meta commands" that add extra functionality.